Healthdirect Free Australian health advice you can count on.

 • losing interest in normal activities

-People with a mental health disorder might find their symptoms change at different times of the year.
-For example, some people with bipolar disorder find they are more likely to experience mania in spring and summer and depression in winter.
+People with a mental health disorder might find that their symptoms change at different times of the year.
+For example, some people with depression or bipolar disorder find that their symptoms of depression get worse in different seasons.

-SAD is thought to be caused by changes to the body’s circadian rhythms (its 'body clock') at certain times of the year.
-It may also happen because in winter the body produces less of the hormones melatonin and serotonin, which affect sleep and mood.
+The cause of seasonal affective disorder is not clear.
+It is thought to be caused by changes in light exposure, which lead to changes to the body’s circadian rhythms (its 'body clock').
+At different times of the year, the body produces different amounts of melatonin and serotonin, which affect mood.

 When should I see my doctor?

-SAD is rare in Australia, but many Australians report that they feel flat and lethargic in winter.
+Seasonal affective disorder is very rare in Australia.
 If you have symptoms that don’t go away and are affecting your everyday life, it’s important to see a doctor.
+They can help you build a mental health care plan and refer you to a mental health professional if needed.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.

-SAD can be quite hard to diagnose.
-You may not be diagnosed with SAD until you have experienced the same symptoms during winter for at least 2 years.
+Seasonal affective disorder can be difficult to diagnose, as it can be confused with other mental health conditions.
+You may not be diagnosed until you have experienced the same symptoms during winter for at least 2 years.

 It’s a good idea to make your house as light as possible during autumn and winter, and to sit close to windows as often as you can.

-Getting outside as much as possible and exercising regularly can also help to lift your mood and reduce any symptoms of SAD.
+Getting outside as much as possible and exercising regularly can also help lift your mood and reduce symptoms of seasonal affective disorder.

 Learn more here about the development and quality assurance of healthdirect content.